-I see dead people’ is still one of the most hauntingly beautiful lines I remember from this movie.
+‘I see dead people’ is still one of the most hauntingly beautiful lines I remember from this movie.
 Despite being billed as a horror film, its surreal serenity is astounding.
 Even in its dreadful moments, it's calm, composed, and an evenly paced ride.
 It doesn't try too hard to deliver its twists.
 And the way it slips the mind-boggling twist at the end is beyond brilliant.

 The success of this film led to a lot of people trying to imitate its twist-at-the-end style, but nothing could ever come close to it.
-It wasn't easy to come up with a list of movies like The Sixth Sense.
+It wasn't easy to come up with a list of films like The Sixth Sense.
 I have given it my best shot.
 If you disagree with some of the suggestions, feel free to leave a comment.

 Without further ado, let's get into the nitty-gritty of things.